 So if the ratio is higher than it was in 1918, then stocks would have returned more than gold.
 If it is below then gold performed better than the Dow.

-With the ratio currently at 21 the Dow has therefore, since 1918, returned more than gold.
+Therefore with the ratio currently at 17 the Dow has, since 1918, returned more than gold.
 As noted earlier this is not really unexpected.

 However at times (around the 1930’s and 1980) the ratio fell below 3.
 So at these two periods in time, gold had actually gained in value since 1918, when compared to stocks.